Star Wars Galaxies Chronicles

 • Exodus <EXO> (led by Yil Geivan, formerly Dax)

-All three would become independent guilds (although the original Grandor founders would continue to remain in contact) and go their own ways on launch day.
+All three would become independent guilds. although the original Grandor founders would continue to remain in contact) and go their own ways on launch day.
 We operated our individual websites and forums.
 I was a part of Paragon Federation.
-My twin brother (named Gotep Vegitunks), who was also following the game at the time, went with Crimson Republic.
+My twin brother (named Gotep Vegitunks) went with Crimson Republic.
 No troll.
 So we knew each others’ guilds well. <TPF>, <CR>, and <EXO> were essentially made up of the original founders of Grandor.

 And so the stage was set.
-Star Wars Galaxies was released on June 26th, 2003 to worldwide critical acclaim (and a ton of bugs).
-I was unfortunate and wasn’t able to sub until much later after launch day, but the game was insane.
+Star Wars Galaxies was released on June 26th, 2003 to worldwide critical acclaim and a myriad of bugs.
+I was unfortunate and couldn’t sub until much later after launch day.
 All three of our guilds chose the Chilastra server and decided to be Rebels as per the original plan.
-The pieces were in place and history was about to be made.
-In the end, we were just a few ripples among the colossal waves of impact that the community had in this player-driven economy.
+The pieces were in place, and history was about to be made.
+In the end, we were just a few ripples among the waves of impact that the community had in this player-driven sandbox.
 We didn’t even know that our brother guilds would eventually cross paths again and build one of the greatest cities in the game’s history.
 Just one among many.

 Everyone had a story to tell.